 Petty Cash and Micro Purchases

 No formal cost or price analysis is required.
 Rather, the execution of a contract by the Contracting Officer (through a Purchase Order or other means) shall serve as the Contracting Officer’s determination that the price obtained is reasonable, which may be based on the Contracting Officer’s prior experience or other factors.

-A. Petty Cash and Micro Purchases.
-The JCHA may contact only one source if the price is considered reasonable.
+Micro-purchase threshold

+$2,000 for construction,

+10,000 for non-construction/maintenance

+Does not require multiple quotes –may be sole source.

+Seek multiple quotes/bids by Phone/Verbal/Email/Written.

+Does not require wage rates, maintenance (HUD 4750), or Davis Bacon

 INDEPENDENT COST ESTIMATE

-For all purchases above the Micro Purchase threshold, the JCHA shall prepare an Independent Cost Estimate (ICE) prior to solicitation.
+For all purchases above $150,000 , the JCHA shall prepare an Independent Cost Estimate (ICE) prior to solicitation.
 The level of detail shall be commensurate with the cost and complexity of the item to be purchased.

-Acquisition (Small Purchase) Procedures
+Simplified Acquisition (Small Purchase) Procedures

-For any amounts above the Petty Cash ceiling, but not exceeding $,000, the JCHA may use small purchase procedures.
-Under small purchase procedures, the JCHA shall obtain at least three written quotes; To the greatest extent feasible, and to promote competition, Small Purchases should be distributed among qualified sources.
+For any amounts above the Petty Cash ceiling, but not exceeding $250,000, the JCHA may use small purchase procedures.
+Under small purchase procedures, the JCHA Requires three quotes/bids.
+Quotes may be Phone/Verbal/Email/Written.
+Quotes/bids do not need to be sealed, but may be if the contracting officer deems the project is large enough or complicated enough to warrant sealing bids.

+; To the greatest extent feasible, and to promote competition, Small Purchases should be distributed among qualified sources.
 Quotes shall be obtained in writing and may be submitted by mail, fax, or email.
 Award shall be made to the qualified vendor that provides the best value to the JCHA.
 If an award is to be made for reasons other than the lowest price, documentation shall be provided in the contract file.
 The JCHA shall not break down requirements aggregating more than the small purchase threshold (or the Micro Purchase threshold) into several purchases that are less than the applicable threshold merely to: (1) permit use of the small purchase procedures or (2) avoid any requirements that applies to purchases that exceed the Micro Purchase threshold.

-Small Purchases
+Simplified Acquistion (Small Purchases)

 A comparison with other offers shall generally be sufficient determination of the reasonableness of price and no further analysis is required.
-If a reasonable number of quotes is not obtained to establish reasonableness through price competition, the Contracting Officer shall document price reasonableness through other means, such as prior purchases of this nature, catalog prices, the Contracting Officer’s personal knowledge at the time of purchase, comparison to the ICE, or any other reasonable basis. d Sealed Bids
+If a reasonable number of quotes is not obtained to establish reasonableness through price competition, the Contracting Officer shall document price reasonableness through other means, such as prior purchases of this nature, catalog prices, the Contracting Officer’s personal knowledge at the time of purchase, comparison to the ICE, or any other reasonable basis.

+Simplified Acquisition (prior name Small Purchase Procedures)

+Threshold Construction contracts $2,000 - $249,999.99.

+Maintenance Contracts in excess of $3,000 - $249,999.99

+Independent Cost Estimate (ICE) not required on contracts less than $150,000.

+May not restrict by brand name or location except for A/E services

+Bonding not required –2 CFR 200.325

+Requires three quotes/bids.
+Quotes may be Phone/Verbal/Email/Written.
+Quotes/bids do not need to be sealed, but maybe if the contracting officer deems the project is large enough or complicated enough to warrant sealing bids.

+Do not have to wait 30 days, or pay for the required advertising.

+Award contract.

+Give notice to proceed after contract is signed.

+Document, document, document (retain records for 3 years both PHA and contractor (2 CFR 200.333) after completion of contract)

+May give progress payments; depending on contract length

+Sealed Bids